|Advanced Audio Recording|

 Comparison between 48kHz,96kHz,192kHz and 384kHz sample frequency

-In recent years 96kHz sampling frequency was recommended for modern audio recording.
+In recent years higher sample rates like 96kHz and more are used for modern audio recording.
 This article shows some technical background, why this is the case.
-Please also read the article: Do we need 96kHz ?
+Please also read the article: Advantage of 96kHz.

 The advantage of higher sampling frequencies

-From the theory the current 48kHz frequency seems to be sufficient since it can represent up to 24kHz which is the half of the sample rate and defines the so called nyquist's frequency.
+From the theory the current 48kHz frequency seems to be sufficient since it can represent up to 24kHz which is the half of the sample rate and meets the so called nyquist's criteria.
 Using an appropriate reconstruction filter, all frequencies below this border might be correctly restored.
 Practically this required an ideal anti aliasing filter which does not exist and cannot be constructed neither in analog nor in digital domains.
-This leads to the conclusion that some headroom is necessary to reduce the amount of frequencies beyond nyquist to avoid the negative effects of mirror frequencies.
-Please see this article of the comparison 48/96 for details.
+This leads to the conclusion that some headroom is necessary to reduce the amount of frequencies close to nyquist's frequency to avoid the negative impact of mirror frequencies.
+Please see this article of the comparison 48kHz/96kHz for details and a general discussion.

 |© 2004 J.S.|